 PSF 2.5.5 Calculation Proportionate Share Mitigation.
-The applicant's total proportionate-share mitigation obligation to resolve a capacity deficiency shall be based on the following formula for each school level: multiply the number of new-student stations required to serve the new development by the average cost per-student station, as determined by the Department of Education's most current cost per student station applicable to Escambia County plus land costs.
+The applicant's total proportionate-share mitigation obligation to resolve a capacity deficiency shall be based on the following formula for each school level: multiply the number of new student stations required to serve the new development by the average cost per student station, as determined by the Department of Education's most current cost per student station applicable to Escambia County plus land costs.
 The average cost per student station shall include school facility development costs and land costs.
 The applicant's proportionate-share mitigation obligation will be credited toward any other impact fee or exaction imposed by local ordinance for the same need, on a dollar-for-dollar basis, at fair market value.

-PSF 2.5.6 School Facility Map.
-Consistent with Section 163.3177(12)(h), Florida Statutes, the Public School Facilities Element shall include future conditions maps showing existing and, where practical, anticipated schools over the five-year and long-term planning periods.
+- PSF 2.5.6 School Facility Map.
+Consistent with Section 163.3177(12)(h), Florida Statutes, the Public School Facilities Element shall include future conditions maps showing existing and, where practical, anticipated schools overthe five-year and long-term planning periods.
 The maps of necessity may be general over the long-term planning period and do not prescribe a land use on a particular parcel of land.
-The Public Schools Facilities Element Maps are attached herein to this ordinance as Exhibit S.

-PSF 2.5.7 Long Range Public School Facility Map.
+The Public Schools Facilities Element Maps are attached herein to this ordinance as Exhibit S. - PSF 2.5.7 Long Range Public School Facility Map.
 The County is to address coordination of the long range public school facility map with the local government's comprehensive plan, including the Future Land Use Map.
 (Section 163.3177(12)(g)9, Florida Statutes.

-Chapter 16

-GOAL FLU 5 MID-WEST ESCAMBIA COUNTY OPTIONAL SECTOR PLAN

-Escambia County shall utilize the Optional Sector Plan process to encourage cohesive and sustainable development patterns within central Escambia County, emphasizing urban form and the protection of regional resources and facilities.

-OBJ FLU 5.1 Conceptual Long-term Build-out Overlay

-Adopt a conceptual long-term buildout overlay for the Mid-West Optional Sector Plan area as authorized by the Florida Department of Community Affairs.

-FLU 5.1.1 The Long-Range Conceptual Framework Map, attached and incorporated in this Ordinance as Exhibit D, identifies the location, type and extent of land uses, regionally significant public facilities, and regionally significant natural resources.
-This area shall be depicted on the Future Land Use Map as the Optional Sector Plan (OSP) and be evaluated in future statutorily required evaluation & appraisal reports review.

-FLU 5.1.2 Development within the OSP area shall support and further the following general principles:
+Chapter 16 GOAL F LU 16 MID-WEST ESCAMBIA COUNTY OPTIONAL SECTOR PLAN a County shall utilize the Optional Sector Plan process to ge cohesive and sustainable development patterns within central a County, emphasizing urban form and the protection of regional resource es and facilities.
+OBJ FLU J 16.1 Conceptual Long-term Build-out Overlay conceptual long-term buildout overlay for the Mid-West Optional lan area as authorized by the Florida Department of Community Affairs.
+POLICIE S I OLIOIL u FLU 16.1 .1 The Long-Range Conceptual Framework Map, attached and ated in this Plan as Exhibit D, identifies the location, type and extent of s, regionally significant public facilities, and regionally significant natural s.
+This area shall be depicted on the Future Land Use Map as the Sector Plan (OSP) and be evaluated in future statutorily required n and appraisal review.
+FLU 16.1 .2 Development within the OSP area shall support and further the following general principles: Economi c Development a.
+Promote economic development and job creation b.
+Promote the fiscally efficient use of land and infrastructure C. Provide adequate retail and service opportunities to meet the needs of the surrounding community Tr ansportation ansportation a.
+Create a highly interconnected, multi-modal transportation system that efficiently links housing to employment and retail opportunities h Develop a hierarchy of transportation corridors that would increase U. mobility and accessibility within the OSP while respecting existing residential development

-Economic Development

-- a.
-Promote economic development and job creation - b.
-Promote the fiscally efficient use of land and infrastructure - c.
-Provide adequate retail and service opportunities to meet the needs of the surrounding community

-Transportation

-- a.
-Create a highly interconnected, multi-modal transportation system that efficiently links housing to employment and retail opportunities - b.
-Develop a hierarchy of transportation corridors that would increase mobility and accessibility within the OSP while respecting existing residential development - c.
-Create an interconnected and accessible pedestrian and bicycle network - d.
-Reduce vehicle trips (VT) and vehicle miles traveled (VMT) through the use of compact, mixed-use and transit-oriented development patterns a.
-Establish a "green infrastructure" network of interconnected
+C. Create an interconnected and accessible pedestrian and bicycle network d .
+Reduce vehicle trips (VT) and vehicle miles traveled (VMT) rough the use of compact, mixed-use and transit-oriented development pa atterns